 Applications are received and evaluated on a “rolling” basis throughout the year.
 Typically, the full processing period takes 2-3 months before final approval, funding and program start date.

 The grant award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.

-Reporting Requirements: Recipients will be required to submit financial reports and/or program reports.
+Reporting Requirements: Recipients will be required to submit program reports and/or financial and program reports.
 The award document will specify how often these reports must be submitted.